 Radioactivity from several naturally-occurring and anthropogenic sources is present throughout the environment.
-Thus, water bodies (such as surface waters, ground waters, sea waters) can contain radionuclides of natural, human-made, or both origin.
+Thus, water bodies (e.g. surface waters, ground waters, sea waters) can contain radionuclides of natural, human-made, or both origins:

-- Natural radionuclides, including K, H, C, and those originating from the thorium and uranium decay series, in particular Ra, Ra, U, U, Po and Pb can be found in water for natural reasons (such as desorption from the soil and washoff by rain water) or can be released from technological processes involving naturally occurring radioactive materials (such as the mining and processing of mineral sands or phosphate fertilizers production and use). - Human-made radionuclides such as transuranium elements (americium, plutonium, neptunium, curium), H, C, Sr, and gamma emitting radionuclides can also be found in natural waters.
+- natural radionuclides, including K, H, C, and those originating from the thorium and uranium decay series, in particular Ra, Ra, U, U, Po and Pb can be found in water for natural reasons (e.g. desorption from the soil and washoff by rain water) or can be released from technological processes involving naturally occurring radioactive materials (e.g. the mining and processing of mineral sands or phosphate fertilizers production and use); - human-made radionuclides such as transuranium elements (americium, plutonium, neptunium, curium), H, C, Sr, and gamma emitting radionuclides can also be found in natural waters.
 Small quantities of these radionuclides are discharged from nuclear fuel cycle facilities into the environment as a result of authorized routine releases.
 Some of these radionuclides used for medical and industrial applications are also released into the environment after use.
 Anthropogenic radionuclides are also found in waters as a result of past fallout contaminations resulting from the explosion in the atmosphere of nuclear devices and accidents such as those that occurred in Chernobyl and Fukushima.

-Radionuclide activity concentration in water bodies can vary according to local geological characteristics and climatic conditions and can be locally and temporally enhanced by releases from nuclear installation during planned, existing, and emergency exposure situations[1].
-Drinking water may thus contain radionuclides at activity concentrations which could present a risk to human health.
+Radionuclide activity concentration in water bodies can vary according to local geological characteristics and climatic conditions and can be locally and temporally enhanced by releases from nuclear installation during planned, existing, and emergency exposure situations.[1][2]
+Drinking-water can thus contain radionuclides at activity concentrations that could present a risk to human health.

-The radionuclides present in liquid effluents are usually controlled before being discharged into the environment [2] and water bodies.
-Drinking waters are monitored for their radioactivity as recommended by the World Health Organization (WHO)[3] so that proper actions can be taken to ensure that there is no adverse health effect to the public.
+The radionuclides present in liquid effluents are usually controlled before being discharged into the environment[3] and water bodies.
+Drinking waters are monitored for their radioactivity as recommended by the World Health Organization (WHO)[4] so that proper actions can be taken to ensure that there is no adverse health effect to the public.
 Following these international recommendations, national regulations usually specify radionuclide authorized concentration limits for liquid effluent discharged to the environment and radionuclide guidance levels for waterbodies and drinking waters for planned, existing, and emergency exposure situations.
-Compliance with these limits can be assessed using measurement results with their associated uncertainties as specified by ISO/IEC Guide 98-3 and ISO 5667-20[4].
+Compliance with these limits can be assessed using measurement results with their associated uncertainties as specified by ISO/IEC Guide 98-3 and ISO 5667-20[5].

 Depending on the exposure situation, there are different limits and guidance levels that would result in an action to reduce health risk.
-As an example, during planned or existing situation, the WHO guidelines for guidance level in drinking water is $100~\text{Bq}\cdot\text{l}^{-1}$ for $^{99}\text{Tc}^{[3]}$ activity concentration.
+As an example, during a planned or existing situation, the WHO guidelines[4] for guidance level in drinking water is 0,1 Bq·l-1 for Pb activity concentration.

-NOTE 1 The guidance level is the activity concentration with an intake of 2 l/d of drinking water for one year that results in an effective dose of 0,1 mSv/a for members of the public.
-This is an effective dose that represents a very low level of risk and which is not expected to give rise to any detectable adverse health effects [3].
+NOTE 1 The guidance level is the activity concentration with an intake of $2 l \cdot d^{-1}$ of drinking water for one year that results in an effective dose of $0,1 \text{ mSv} \cdot a^{-1}$ for members of the public.
+This is an effective dose that represents a very low level of risk and which is not expected to give rise to any detectable adverse health effects[4].

-In the event of a nuclear emergency, the WHO Codex Guideline Levels[5] mentioned that the activity concentration in contaminated food might not be greater than 10 000 Bq·kg-1 for Tc.
+In the event of a nuclear emergency, the WHO Codex Guideline Levels[6] mention that the activity concentration might not be greater than 0,1 Bq·l-1 for Pb.

 NOTE 2 The Codex guidelines levels (GLs) apply to radionuclides contained in foods destined for human consumption and traded internationally, which have been contaminated following a nuclear or radiological emergency.
-These GLs apply to food after reconstitution or as prepared for consumption, i.e. not to dried or concentrated foods, and are based on an intervention exemption level of 1 mSv in a year for members of the public (infant and adult)[5].
+These GLs apply to food after reconstitution or as prepared for consumption, i.e., not to dried or concentrated foods, and are based on an intervention exemption level of 1 mSv in a year for members of the public (infant and adult)[6].